 In 2009, she recited “Praise Song for the Day,” which she composed for the occasion, at President Barack Obama's first Presidential Inauguration.

 She has taught at Haverford College, the University of Chicago, the University of Pennsylvania, and Smith College, where she was Grace Hazard Conkling Poet-in-Residence, the first director of the Poetry Center at Smith College, and a member of the founding editorial collective for the feminist journal Meridians.
 She has served as a faculty member for Cave Canem Poetry Workshops, and has traveled extensively within the United States and abroad, giving poetry readings and lecturing on African American literature and culture.

-In 2015, Alexander was elected a Chancellor of the Academy of American Poets.
-She has been a fellow at the Radcliffe Institute for Advanced Study at Harvard University, and at the Whitney Humanities Center at Yale University.
+Alexander has been a fellow at the Radcliffe Institute for Advanced Study at Harvard University, and at the Whitney Humanities Center at Yale University.
 She previously served as the Thomas E. Donnelley Professor of African American Studies and inaugural Frederick Iseman Professor of Poetry at Yale University, and the Wun Tsun Tam Mellon Professor in the Humanities at Columbia University.
-She is currently the Director of Creativity and Free Expression at the Ford Foundation in New York City, where she lives.
+She served as Chancellor of the Academy of American Poets from 2015 to 2021.
+She is the current President of the Andrew W. Mellon Foundation and lives in New York City.

 Crave Radiance: New and Selected Poems 1990-2010 (Graywolf Press, 2010)

 Antebellum Dream Book (Graywolf Press, 2001)

 Body of Life (Tia Chucha Press, 1996)

 The Venus Hottentot (University Press of Virginia, 1990)

 The Light of the World (Grand Central Publishing, 2015)